BarakGahtan/barakgahtan.github.io/_publications/3-Data-Driven Cellular Network Selector for Vehicle Teleoperations.md

 #permalink: /publication/2009-10-01-paper-title-number-1
 #excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 #date: 2023-10-01
-#venue: '2023 14th International Conference on Network of the Future (NoF)'
+venue: '2024 15th International Conference on Network of the Future (NoF)'
 #slidesurl: ''
 #paperurl: 'https://ieeexplore.ieee.org/document/10302794'
 #citation: '@inproceedings{gahtan2023using,